ggsmith842/DevOps-Foundations/readme.md

 #### Version Control

-*Definition: Contains all the code for a project. *
+*Definition: the task of keeping a software system consisting of many versions and configurations well organized.*

 **Best Practices:**
 - Always use version control